National Association of Boards of Pharmacy: History

-The NABP originated in the United States in 1904.
+Representatives of twenty state and territorial boards of pharmacy met at the Coates House Hotel in Kansas City, Missouri, on September 7, 1908.
+At the meeting, they formed the National Association of Boards of Pharmacy that would provide for interstate reciprocity in pharmaceutical licenses based on a uniform minimum standard of education and uniform legislation.
+It was intended to act independently from the American Pharmaceutical Association, as it would help resolve differences between state boards of pharmacy.
+NABP's constitution stated that the NABP would become operative when ten state or territorial boards of pharmacy had adopted the rules and regulations that had NABP adopted.
+George Reimann was elected its first president, and J. M. A. Laue was elected its first vice president.

+NABP was incorporated in Kentucky on November 5, 1913.
+Its original governing board consisted of J. W. Gayle, E. Berger, M. G. Beehe, John Culley, and J. J Campbell.

 In 1999, the NABP developed the Verified Internet Pharmacy Practice Sites (VIPPS) program to accredit online pharmacies.
+NABP says it looks at an online pharmacy's state licenses, its state inspection reports, and its procedures for dispensing of drugs when determining whether to accredit an online pharmacy, and it requires the online pharmacy to adhere to the VIPPS criteria and program requirements.

 In 2004, the NABP developed the Verified-Accredited Wholesale Distributors (VAWD) program to accredit Wholesale Distributors and to help protect the public from the threat of counterfeit drugs.

 In 2011, the NABP implemented a data exchange that allows authorized pharmacists, law enforcement agents, and regulatory boards to access patient-specific controlled substance prescription information.
 Known as NABP PMP InterConnect®, the platform provides a single page summary of patient's drug seeking activities across state lines.
 As of 2018, authorized users in 42 states have accessed data using the system in order to prevent drug abuse and drug diversion.

 Top-level domain .pharmacy

 In 2014, the NABP launched the generic top-level domain (gTLD) .pharmacy, "to provide consumers around the world a means for identifying safe, legal, and ethical online pharmacies and related resources".

 The impartiality of the domain has been questioned, because Eli Lilly and Company, Merck & Co., and Pfizer are the main contributors to the NABP application.
 Previously, that application was challenged by Public Citizen, Knowledge Ecology International, and the Canadian International Pharmacy Association.